th2-net/th2-conn-sailfish/README.md

 ### 3.10.2

 + Events are made more convenient.
 Added event names and error logs.
 Error message moved from the name to the body of the event.
-+ Use temporal directory for last layer in sailfish's workspace

 ### 3.10.1